 Why you should use text analytics in customer experience

-- Include text visualizations in reports to trend, baseline, and identify key drivers
+- Include text visualisations in reports to trend, baseline, and identify key drivers

-- Deeply analyze text data, such as topic and sentiment tags, alongside other quantitative measures from statistical analyses to find clusters and root causes of desired behaviors
+- Deeply analyse text data, such as topic and sentiment tags, alongside other quantitative measures from statistical analyses to find clusters and root causes of desired behaviours

 - Automatically deliver role-based dashboards that include relevant text insights in Customer Experience and Employee Experience dashboards

 - Trigger ongoing action items based on topic and sentiment to close the loop with upset and at-risk customers

 - Benchmark topic categories and sentiment ratings to set goals for the future

 You will also be able to uncover previously unknown themes lurking out there that you never knew to look for.
 Text analytics uses sophisticated machine learning models to discover blind spots that are lurking in free text comments, leading you to uncover customer pain points you never knew to look for.

 Open-text is a great way to discover pain points you didn’t know about, provide specific context to why a customer respondent left a negative NPS score, and prepare your customer service teams with the background needed to close the loop with the customer.